-&lt;sup>25 Not all data elements in Appendix II apply to all Title I programs and the Wagner-Peyser Employment Service.
+&lt;sup>25 Not all data elements accessible through APPENDIX II apply to all Title I programs and the Wagner-Peyser Employment Service.
 For example, data element 1303 (Type of training service #1) does not apply to Wagner-Peyser because Wagner-Peyser does not provide training services.

-&lt;sup>26 Refer to Appendix I for a definition of types of source documentation.
+&lt;sup>26 Refer to APPENDIX I for a definition of types of source documentation.